 The poetry concentration within Southern New Hampshire University's online creative writing graduate program will take you to a new level of analysis, appreciation and understanding of this art form.
-Foster your appreciation for verse with the inspiration, passion and creative collaboration that only a master’s in poetry concentration can bring.
-The English and creative writing master’s in poetry online curriculum focuses your study of literature on a genre where every word counts.
+Foster your appreciation for verse with the inspiration, passion and creative collaboration that only a Master of Arts in English and Creative Writing with a concentration in Poetry degree can bring.
+The English and creative writing master's in poetry online curriculum focuses your study of literature on a genre where every word counts.
 Hone your understanding and your craft, unleashing your imagination to create imagery that moves and inspires.

 This creative writing graduate program challenges you to gain an appreciation for how the unique craft and vision of poetry is critical to learning to think, understand and communicate with the world at large.
 Throughout this online program, you’ll broaden your understanding of the art of poetry and develop the skills you need to convey your vision.
 Upon completion of the program, you’ll develop your own manuscript of poetry, one that takes you deep into subjects and themes that matter to you.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in English and creative writing at SNHU include: